-The following table and footnotes describe and quantify the potential payments to Ms. Abrams pursuant to the Amended and Restated Abrams Agreement upon termination, change of control or in the event that her contract is not renewed, assuming that such termination, change of control or non-renewal was effective as of December 31, 2020 (the 2021 Abrams Agreement was not yet in effect on such date):
+In accordance with applicable SEC rules, the following table and footnotes describe and quantify hypothetical payments to Ms. Abrams pursuant to her previously effective employment agreement upon termination, change of control or in the event that her contract was not renewed, assuming that such termination, change of control or non-renewal was effective as of December 31, 2021.
+Due to her resignation, Ms. Abrams will not be entitled to such severance payments and benefits.

-Termination by the Company without cause (or by the officer for good cause) Termination upon death or disability Termination by the Company due to a change in control Aggregate cash payments \$551,499 \$- \$1,102,998 Value of accelerated stock-based grants (1) 193,869 193,869 Total \$745,368 \$ \$1,296,867
+Termination by the Company without cause (or by the officer for good cause) Termination upon death or disability Termination by the Company due to a change in control Aggregate cash payments \$619,544 \$- \$1,239,088 Total \$619,544 \$- \$1,239,088